tsgates/arch-wiki-markdown/wiki/Logitech_Marble_Mouse.md

 > Restarting X

 Changes made to /etc/X11/xorg.conf.d/10-evdev.conf do not take effect until the X session is restarted.
-To restart the X session, logout from your window manager and log back in.
+To restart the X session, log out from your window manager and log back in.

 Users of other Linux distributions may find the configuration file in